zquintero246/AgentGrimoire/README.md

-# If the repository is useful, perhaps you could consider forking it and featuring it to show your support ;)
+# If the repository is useful, perhaps you could consider fork and star it to show your support ;)

 ---